atmaker/n8n-mcp-server/docs/development/architecture.md

 - Authentication handling using the n8n API key

 The client uses Axios for HTTP requests and includes error handling specific to the n8n API responses.

+### Transport Layer (`src/transports/`):

+The transport layer handles communication between the MCP server and AI assistants.
+It includes components for multiple transport protocols:

+- **stdio Transport**: Default communication via standard input/output
+  - Receives requests via stdin
+  - Returns responses via stdout
+  - Used when running as a direct subprocess of an AI assistant

+- **SSE Transport** (`src/transports/sse.ts`):
+  - Exposes HTTP endpoints (`/sse` and `/mcp`) for event streaming
+  - Handles client-to-server messages via POST to `/messages` and `/mcp`
+  - Secured with API key authentication
+  - Legacy/backward compatibility mode

+- **Streamable HTTP Transport** (`src/transports/streamable.ts`):
+  - Modern implementation using MCP SDK
+  - Exposes HTTP endpoint at `/mcp`
+  - Supports streaming responses
+  - Secured with API key authentication
+  - Recommended for new integrations

+The transport used is determined by the `SERVER_MODE` environment variable.
+The layer abstracts the underlying communication mechanism, making it possible to change transport methods without affecting the rest of the system.

 ### MCP Tools